HEP-FCC/fcc-tutorials/software-basics/prerequisites.md

 The [Bash shell](http://cern.ch/go/gdJ9) will be used throughout the workshop.
-The default for new LHCb computing accounts is now Bash.
+The default for new computing accounts is now Bash.
 If you have an older account, the default used to be a shell called `tcsh` (“tee-cee-shell”), which has subtly different ways of doing things in comparison with Bash.

-It is recommended to change your default shell to Bash if this is the case, which is much more widely used than `tcsh` and also supported by LHCb, by visiting the your [CERN account page](https://account.cern.ch), then clicking “Resources and services”, then “List services”, “LXPLUS and Linux”, “Settings”, then change “Unix shell” to `/bin/bash`, and click “Save Selection”.
+It is recommended to change your default shell to Bash if this is the case, which is much more widely used than `tcsh` and also supported by FCC, by visiting the your [CERN account page](https://account.cern.ch), then clicking “Resources and services”, then “List services”, “LXPLUS and Linux”, “Settings”, then change “Unix shell” to `/bin/bash`, and click “Save Selection”.